 The temperature at which people feel the most comfortable varies, so it is important to experiment with different temperatures.

-People have long used aromatherapy to induce feelings of relaxation and sleep.
+People have long used aromatherapy to induce relaxation and sleep.

 Lavender oil is a popular choice for helping with sleep.
-A study on 31 young adults found that using lavender oil before bed had a positive impact on sleep quality.
-The participants also reported feeling more energy after waking up.
+A study in 31 young adults found that using lavender oil before bed had a positive impact on sleep quality.
+The participants also reported having more energy after waking up.

 A person’s response to music will depend on their personal preferences.
 Sometimes, music may be too stimulating and induce anxiety and sleeplessness.

 Breathing exercises are a very popular relaxation technique.
 Practicing deep breathing or doing specific patterns of breathing can help people de-stress and take their mind off anxious thoughts.
 This can be a powerful tool for getting to sleep.